 When divorcing a narcissist, you may experience bullying, exploitative, manipulative or abusive behaviour.
 It is for this reason that it is advised that you have limited contact with your former spouse during the proceedings and only communicate when necessary.

 Support with communicating is key, hiring a divorce coach can also support you as you navigate these murky waters.
 You will also likely require the support of a coach from a financial perspective as, your former spouse may refuse to provide financial records, obstruct or disregard court orders, refuse to settle, or simply be motivated to derail the divorce proceedings.

 How to Co-Parent with a Narcissist

-A narcissist may also attempt to use your child like a weapon against you.
+A narcissist may also attempt to use your child as a weapon against you.
 Unfortunately, the lack of empathy that is common in narcissistic personalities extends to their children as well.
-Their self interest does not allow for them to look at things with their children’s best interests at the forefront.
+Their self-interest does not allow for them to look at things with their children’s best interests at the forefront.
 Instead, they may see your children as another way to get what they want– or, at least, to look like they have won.

 When Divorcing a Narcissist

 If you are divorcing a narcissist, try to educate yourself, allowing you to be aware of their tactics and how to navigate them.
 Legal professionals and divorce coaches often see these types of divorces, so your team should be able to help you through this, and even help you to combat these behaviours before they come out.
 Strong legal counsel and support through a divorce coach is key to successfully divorcing a narcissist, whether the divorce happens in court or outside of it.

 Narcissists tend to resort to manipulation or intimidation, you should prepare yourself for this and be confident about fighting for what is right, rather than giving in under the weight of this harassment.
 Preparing yourself for a long fight, both financially and emotionally is unfortunately necessary.
 Some of the behaviours that you can expect from a narcissist are: